cjiang2/AgeEstimateAdience/README.md

 ## Preprocessing

+ -  Make_Dataset_For_Aligned.ipynb  Jupyter Notebook used to compress the entire Adience Dataset(aligned.tar.gz version)

- - make_dataset_adience.ipynb Jupyter Notebook used to compress the entire Adience Dataset
+ -  Make_Dataset_For_Faces.ipynb  Jupyter Notebook used to compress the entire Adience Dataset(faces.tar.gz version, which contains landmark infos)

- Note: "make_dataset_adience.ipynb" uses channel-wise mean subtraction as default preprocessing technique.
+ Note: Both Jupyter Notebooks use BGR mode for image reading and contain channel-wise mean calculation and mean image calculation.
+The train script uses channel-wise mean subtraction as preprocessing technique.

  While both channel-wise mean subtraction and mean image subtraction are two of the popular preprocessing techniques, I would suggest to try channel-wise mean subtraction first if the backgrounds of the images in your dataset have a lot of variations.
 If preprocessing images from the source like a static camera(which has a high chance of "common background"), mean image is the way to go.

+ It should also be noted that VGG-Face model uses a BGR mean of [93.5940, 104.7624, 129.1863] for channel-wise mean subtraction, which is calculated originally from VGG-Face Dataset.

 ## CNN Network